Jmr3366/Lib_ActionPads/README.md

     - **Detection Pad** additional pad to check for trap
     - **Disable Pad** additional pad to disable a trap
     - Trigger once or many
-    - Eacy to reset, check who's hit
+    - Easy to reset, check who's hit
     - Animated trap support that tracks who's it (rolling boulders, shooting arrows, etc)